zebpalmer/blockworkr/README.md

 I mention elsewhere in this readme that I don't want to be a blocklist maintainer.
 But if you are, and you're considering using Blockworker to mix and match your blocklists, I'd love to get feedback and feature requests from your prospective.

+## Dev Setup

+Start a memcached server in docker `docker network create blockworkr && docker run --name memcached --network blockworkr -d memcached -m 256 --max-item-size=128M`

+Then start the dev docker container with `--network blockworkr` and set config to use memcached server `memcached`